-A copy of the school's Whistleblowing Policy can be found in the staffrooms and on the Staff Sharepoint.
+A copy of the school's Whistleblowing Policy can be found in the staffrooms, website and

 Contact Details:

 Telephone: Kent County Council Whistleblowing Helpline 03000 414 500

 Email: internal.audit@kent.gov.uk

 Fraud, Bribery and Corruption Response Plan

 Blean Primary School has established guidelines for senior staff and the Governing Body on the immediate actions to be taken in the event of a fraud being discovered or suspected.
 It covers how and when to seek professional advice, securing evidence and preventing further losses (see Appendix 1).